awsdocs/aws-systems-manager-user-guide/doc_source/sysman-service-role.md

 ------

-   \(Optional\) Run the following command to allow the CloudWatch agent to run on your managed instances\.
-This command makes it possible to read information on an instance and write it to CloudWatch\.
+   \(Optional\) Run the following command to allow the CloudWatch agent to run on your managed nodes\.
+This command makes it possible to read information on a node and write it to CloudWatch\.
 Your service profile needs this policy only if you will use services such as Amazon EventBridge or Amazon CloudWatch Logs\.

    ```
    aws iam attach-role-policy \